umcconnell/destroyer2/docs/docs.md

 ### Fire object

-Some events (hit, sunk, miss) use a hit object to transmit information about a user's shot/fire
+Some events (hit, sunk, miss) use a hit object to transmit information about a user's shot/fire.

 It has following properties:

 -   `you`: <Boolean> - Indicates whether one of your ships was hit/sunk/missed (true if enemy fired, false if you fired)
 -   `coords`: <Coordinates [A-J][1-10]> - Represents the coordinates of the shot

 ## Customizing

 By adding a `.env` file and a redis configuration file (`redis.conf`) in the `db/` folder, you can customize your setup.

 You can use following values in the `.env` file:

 -   `PORT` - The port to serve the project on
 -   `HTTP_SERVER_ERROR` - The error code to print out when encountering a server error
 -   `DB_PASS` - The redis database password

-**Note:** When using a password you must add it to the `.env` file **and** to the redis configuration file
+**Note:** When using a password you must add it to the `.env` file **and** to the redis configuration file.